8ta4/spam/DONTREADME.md

 For example, I could've given agents a function to query the spreadsheet for more context.
 But that's a risk.
 The last thing I need is an agent pulling data from the wrong prospect's row.

+> Do the `creator` agents see each other's drafts?

+No. I could've made them reference each other's drafts.
+But that creates a mutually dependent process.
+Keeping them separate means the two `creator` Activities can run in parallel.

 > Does the tool shuffle the champion message and the challenger message before the `judge` compares them?

 Yes.